awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

 **To create a cluster \(AWS Management Console\)**

-Before you begin, be sure that you create an IAM user, and then assign the appropriate IAM permissions\.
+Before you begin, be sure that you create an , and then assign the appropriate IAM permissions\.

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.